Accessibility at convocation

 The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. If you have concerns about the main procession route, which includes stairs and elevation changes between buildings, please indicate your preference for an alternate procession route in the Application for Convocation Assistance form. us know your concerns ) as early as possible to confirm your needs and make arrangements to ensure your full participation in the ceremony.

-Elderly and disabled guests may park in the parkade under Convocation Mall (there is an elevator in the Maggie Benston Centre).
+Elderly and disabled guests may park in Central Parkade under Convocation Mall (there is an elevator in the Maggie Benston Centre).
 If you need a special parking space for anyone with a mobility impairment, identify yourself to SFU security at our Information Centre, noted on our convocation parking map.

 Requesting accessibility services

 How to request accessibility services

 If you are a student with a disability and require assistance for a ceremony, please complete the application for convocation assistance.
 If the format of the form presents a barrier, please make your needs known to the staff at the Centre for Accessible Learning (778-782-3112 or firstname.lastname@example.org).

 Deadline to request accessibility services for Convocation